-29 BUDGET AND POLICY FRAMEWORK PROCEDURE
+29 BUDGET AND POLICY FRAMEWORK

-29.1 Rules
+29.1 The Budget Setting Process

-- 29.1.1 The framework for executive decisions.
-The Council will be responsible for the adoption of its policy framework and budget.
-The policy framework and budget adopted by the Council will be based on that proposed by the executive.
-Once a budget or a policy framework is in place, it will be the responsibility of the executive to implement it. - 29.1.2 Process for developing the framework.
-The process by which the policy framework and budget shall be developed is: - (a) the executive will publicise by including in the forward plan and at the Council's offices a timetable for making proposals to the Council for the adoption of any plan, strategy or budget that forms part of the budget and policy framework, and its arrangements for consultation after publication of those initial proposals.
-The chair of select committees will also be notified.
-The consultation period shall in each instance be not less than 6 weeks: - (b) at the end of that period, the executive will then draw up firm proposals having regard to the responses to that consultation.
-If a relevant select committee wishes to respond to the executive in that consultation process then it may do so.
-As the select committees have responsibility for fixing their own work programme, it is open to the select committee to investigate, research or report in detail with policy recommendations before the end of the consultation period.
-The executive will take any response from a select committee into account in drawing up firm proposals for submission to the Council, and its report to Council will reflect the comments made by consultees and the executive's response; - once the executive has approved the firm proposals, the Chief Executive will refer them at the earliest opportunity to the Council for decision; - (d) in reaching a decision, the Council may adopt the executive's proposals, amend them, refer them back to the executive for further consideration, or in principle, substitute its own proposals in their place: - (e) if it accepts the recommendation of the executive without amendment, the Council may make a decision which has immediate effect.
+- 29.1.1 The Council will be responsible for the adoption of its policy framework and budget.
+The budget needs to accord with legal time constraints and so this procedure is designed to assist that.
+The budget adopted by the Council will be based on that proposed by the executive.
+Once a budget is in place, it will be the responsibility of the executive to implement it. - 29.1.2 The process by which the budget shall be developed is: - (a) the executive will publicise by including in the forward plan and at the Council's offices a timetable for making proposals to the Council for the adoption of the budget, and its arrangements for consultation after publication of those initial proposals.
+The chair of Scrutiny committees will also be notified.
+The consultation period shall in each instance be not less than 3 weeks; - (b) at the end of that period, the executive will then draw up firm proposals having regard to the responses to that consultation.
+If a relevant Scrutiny committee wishes to respond to the executive in that consultation process then it may do so.
+As the Scrutiny committees have responsibility for fixing their own work programme, it is open to the Scrutiny committee to investigate, research or report in detail with policy recommendations before the end of the consultation period.
+The executive will take any response from a Scrutiny committee into account in drawing up firm proposals for submission to the Council, and its report to Council will reflect the comments made by consultees and the executive's response; - once the executive has approved the firm proposals, the Chief Executive will refer them at the earliest opportunity to the Council for decision; - in reaching a decision, the Council may adopt the executive's proposals, amend them, refer them back to the executive for further consideration, or in principle, substitute its own proposals in their place; - (e) if it accepts the recommendation of the executive without amendment, the Council may make a decision which has immediate effect.
 Otherwise, it may only make an in-principle decision.
-In either case, the decision will be made on the basis of a simple majority of votes cast at the meeting; - (f) the decision will be publicised and a copy shall be given to the Leader; - (g) an in-principle decision will automatically become effective 5 days from the date of the Council's decision, unless the Leader informs the proper officer in writing within five days that they object to the decision becoming effective and provides reasons why:
+In either case, the decision will be made on the basis of a simple majority of votes cast at the meeting; - (f) the decision will be publicised and a copy shall be given to the Leader; - (g) an in-principle decision will automatically become effective 5 days from the date of the Council's decision, unless the Leader informs the proper officer in writing within five days that they object to the decision becoming effective and provides reasons why;